Eric-Chung-0511/Learning-Record/Data Science Projects/README.md

   - **Cross-Validation**, which systematically divides the dataset into subsets to ensure the model's performance is validated thoroughly, enhancing its generalizability.

   - **GridSearchCV**, which tests a variety of parameter combinations, streamlining the process to determine the most effective configurations for a model.
 This approach automates the tuning process, ensuring that the optimal parameters are selected based on systematic evaluation and comparison.

+  - **BayesSearchCV**, uses a smarter way to find the best settings for your model by learning from each trial.
+Instead of trying all possible combinations like GridSearchCV, it focuses on the most likely options that could improve performance.
+By using this method, BayesSearchCV reduces the number of tests needed and increases the chances of quickly finding the best parameters for your model.

   - **Bayesian Optimization**, which uses probabilistic models to optimize parameter selection more efficiently than traditional methods like GridSearchCV by intelligently predicting and focusing on the most promising parameter combinations.
 This approach significantly reduces the number of evaluations needed, prioritizing those that are likely to yield the best performance, which is especially beneficial when evaluations are computationally expensive.